-Note 2: If ADST bit is cleared to 0 when ADC is in converting, the BUSY bit will be cleared to 0 immediately; But ADC cannot finish the current conversion and A/D converter enters idle state directly.
+Note 3: If ADST bit is cleared to 0 when ADC is in converting, the BUSY bit will be cleared to 0 immediately, ADC will finish the current conversion and save the result to the ADDRx register of the enabled channel (M05xxBN only).
+But ADC cannot finish the current conversion and A/D converter enters idle state directly (M05xxDN/DE only).